Glossary term

 Key Takeaways

-- A special enrollment period allows health-plan changes outside open enrollment.
+- A special enrollment period allows certain health-plan changes outside open enrollment.

-- It usually depends on a qualifying life event such as losing coverage, marriage, or the birth of a child.
+- It usually depends on a qualifying life event such as losing coverage, marriage, moving, or the birth or adoption of a child.

-- The enrollment window is limited, so timing is critical.
+- The enrollment window is limited, and documentation may be required.

 - Missing the window can leave a household with a coverage gap or the wrong plan.